vladshapovalovv/CardInfoChecker/README.md

 ## Features

-    Enter credit card BIN to get information about the card Display information such as card brand, card type, and issuer Save user search history using Room database Retrieve previous search history
+   * You can check all avialiable card details info by entering BIN
+   * Previous search request history is stored as list and can be showed while typing.
+   * Previous search request history remains even if app was closed
+   * Clicking on "Show on map", bank phone number or website will launch user to maps, website or phone

 ## Usage

-    Enter a valid credit card BIN number in the text field and click "Search by BIN" View the information about the card, such as card brand, card type, etc.
+    1. Enter a valid credit card BIN number in the text field and click "Search by BIN"
+    2. View the information about the card, such as card brand, card type, etc.
-    To view previous search history, simply click on right end of input field.
+    3. To view previous search history, simply click on right end of input field.

 ## Credits

-The app uses the Binlist API to retrieve credit card information.
+The app uses the Binlist API to retrieve credit card information. <br>
+Center of Financial Technologies "SHIFT" courses team for inspiring the idea to create this app.